 The most prominent example comes from a team of non-web designers at North Carolina State University, who laid down some truly universal concepts for good design.
 They called this series of concepts the 7 Principles of

-The term "Universal Design" was coined by Ronald Mace and a team of architects, product designers, and engineers in the 90’s.
-However, the principles were originally created for architecture and appliances, not websites.
+The term "Universal Design" was coined by Ronald Mace and a team of architects, product designers, and engineers in the ’90s.
+However, the principles were originally created for architecture and appliances, not Web sites.

-Mace spent much of his career at North Carolina State University, working toward the idea of designing “all products and the built environment to be aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.” according to NC State.
+According to NC State, Mace spent much of his career at North Carolina State University, working toward the idea of designing “all products and the built environment to be aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.”

 Are these values not the same values we have (or should have) in tech design?
-Let’s breakdown these principles, and you’ll see how this architecture business extends to the digital realm:
+Let’s breakdown these principles and you’ll see how this architecture business extends to the digital realm:

 1. Equitable Use

 “The design is useful and marketable to people with diverse abilities.”

 As the name implies, the first principle is simply about providing an equal way for your users to access features and information.
 Avoid segregating any group of people because of personal restrictions and/or device capabilities.
 To learn more about accessibility lawsuits, discrimination, and inclusive design, read How to be an A11y - Accessibility Design.

 - High Contrast: Having high contrast helps both users with impaired vision and those in an environment with direct sunlight.